hpc2n/sphinx-lesson-template/content/motivation.rst

 :Process window (W):    Perform a computation operation inside a diagonal block (a set of small orthogonal transformations).

-:Update right (R):      Updates the matrix from the right (orthogonal transformation).
+:Right update (R):      Updates the matrix from the right (orthogonal transformation).

-:Update left (L):       Updates the matrix from the left (orthogonal transformation).
+:Left update (L):       Updates the matrix from the left (orthogonal transformation).

+We know two additional things about the algorithm:

+ 1. The process windows tasks are more time consuming that the left and right update tasks.
+ 2. The left and right update tasks are equally time consuming.

+How should we schedule this task graph?
+"""""""""""""""""""""""""""""""""""""""

 We can quite easily discover the critical path:

 .. figure:: img/chain_flow3.png
     :scale: 65 %

-In order for us to advance along the critical path, we must execute the **critical path dependencies**:
+In order for us to advance along the critical path, we must also execute the **critical path dependencies**:

 .. figure:: img/chain_flow4.png
     :scale: 65 %